nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 22-Jan-2023

+Was out of town last week and didn't do any coding or writing.
+Instead, worked on other tasks in between skiing sessions and other activities.

 ## Friday 13-Jan-2023

 Busy week.
 Lots of dev Weds and Thurs that didn't get logged here, that's okay here's a summary: